BalbirSingh27/Stanley-Drinkware-Market-Analysis-Brand-Perception-Strategic-Insights/README.md

 ## 📁 Project Overview

 This project was developed as part of the **Marketing Analytics** coursework at [W. P. Carey School of Business](https://wpcarey.asu.edu/) – [Arizona State University](https://www.asu.edu).
-The aim was to analyze **consumer preferences and brand perception** around Stanley water bottles and generate actionable marketing strategies using **Enginius – Marketing Analytics Made Easy**.
+The aim was to analyze **consumer preferences and brand perception** around Stanley water bottles and generate actionable marketing strategies using **Enginius – Marketing Analytics**.

 ## 🎯 Objective